 I wrote this guide after a journey to Tromsø, Norway.
-My dream was to see Aurora Borealis, or Nothern Lights, but the price of the proposed Nothern Light Chase excursions (where local guides take you by bus to secret spots to see them) was prohibitely high; I was sure you could see them by yourself.
-Funny thing, at first we didn't find many information on how to bypass those organized tours ;)
+My dream was to see Aurora Borealis, or Northern Lights, but the price of the proposed Northern Light Chase excursions (where local guides take you by bus to secret spots to see them) was prohibitively high; I was sure you could see them by yourself.
+Interestingly, we didn't find much information on how to bypass these organized tours.

 You'll find here the techniques and the spots near Tromsø to see some Auroras without the tours.